pinax/pinax-likes/docs/index.md

 # pinax-likes

-[Pinax](http://pinaxproject.com/pinax/) is an open source ecosystem of reusable Django apps, themes, and starter project templates.

-As a reusable Django app, `pinax-likes` provides the ecosystem with a well tested, documented, and proven solution for any site that that wants to support "likes".
+`pinax-likes` is a well tested, documented, and proven solution for any site that that wants to support "likes".

 ## Contents